 sets an absolute deadline for request delivery.
 This policy is otherwise identical to RelativeRequestTimeoutPolicy.
-Set this policy's value with a TimeBase::UtcT type (see "Setting absolute and relative times" on page 163).
+Set this policy's value with a TimeBase::UtcT type (see Setting absolute and relative times).

 No default is set for this policy; if it is not set, request delivery has unlimited time to complete.